Klaudio-Peqini/geomagnetic-toy-models/models/domino_model/model_equations.md

 ## 8. Mean-Field Simplification

-If the coupling is all-to-all, the interaction can be expressed through a global order parameter.
+If the coupling is all-to-all, the interaction can be expressed in terms of a global order parameter.

 Define